PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 12:59:05
+Last updated: 2024-04-02 13:01:10
-Random Quote: A disciplined mind brings happiness. - The Buddha
+Random Quote: Everything that exists is in a manner the seed of that which will be. - Marcus Aurelius